 It’s carpeted with amazing fall foliage in September

-It also has an abundance of wildlife and is known for it’s brown bear viewing; however, on the Twin Lakes Paddle trip I took, we only saw some bears in the far off distance since we weren’t by the salmon runs.
+It also has an abundance of wildlife and is known for its brown bear viewing; however, on the Twin Lakes Paddle trip I took, we only saw some bears in the far-off distance since we weren’t by the salmon runs.

 The town is situated around two privately owned gravel airstrips.
 In addition to the airstrips, there are a number of floatplane operators running charters deeper into the park.
 Port Alsworth is sort of like the O’Hare airport of remote airports; there were planes coming and going all the time!
 Normally, you fly to Port Alsworth and then set up another float plane charter from there deeper into the park.